XBraid/xbraid/docs/Introduction.md

 for a small perturbation \f$h>0\f$.
 Here, \f$\bold u_{\rho + he_i}\f$ denotes the new state solution for the perturbed design variable.
 Keep in mind, that round-up errors have to be considered when computing the Finite Differences for very small perturbations \f$h \to 0\f$.
 Hence, you should vary the parameter to find the best fit.

-In order to save some computational work while computing the perturbed objective function value, XBraid_Adjoint can run in `ObjectiveOnly` mode, see [braid_ObjectiveOnly](@ref braid_ObjectiveOnly).
+In order to save some computational work while computing the perturbed objective function value, XBraid_Adjoint can run in `ObjectiveOnly` mode, see [braid_SetObjectiveOnly](@ref braid_SetObjectiveOnly).
 When in this mode, XBraid_Adjoint will only solve the ODE system and evaluate the objective function, without actually computing its derivative.
 This option might also be useful within an optimization framework e.g. for implementing a line-search procedure.